 - 4.5 If our assessments show that a child may have a learning difficulty, we use a range of strategies that make full use of all available classroom and school resources.
-This level of support is called School Action.
 The child's class teacher will offer interventions that are different from or additional to those provided as part of the school's usual working practices.
 The class teacher will keep parents informed and draw upon them for additional information.
-The Inclusion Manager, if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
-The Inclusion Manager will then take the lead in further assessments of the child's needs. - 4.6 We will record, in a Pupil Passport, the strategies used to support the child.
-The Pupil Passport will show the teaching strategies to be used and will be regularly reviewed and adapted.
-It will be a working document and personal to the child. - 4.7 If the progress of the child continues to be of concern then further appropriate referrals will be made to outside agencies.
+The SENDco, if not already involved, will become involved if the teacher and parents feel that the child would benefit from further support.
+The SENDco will then take the lead in further assessments of the child's needs. - 4.6 We will record, in a Learning Plan, the strategies used to support the child.
+The Learning Plan will show the teaching strategies to be used and will be regularly reviewed and adapted.
+It will be a working document and personal to the child. - 4.7 If the progress of the child continues to be of concern, then further appropriate referrals will be made to outside agencies.
 As part of this process the parent / carers voice will be sought. - 4.8 If the child continues to demonstrate significant cause for concern, a request for statutory assessment (ECHP) will be made to the LA.
 A range of written evidence about the child will support the request, including any referrals and their outcomes and measured impacts.
-Both parent and child's voice are included in such a request. - 4.9 Outside Agencies who help us achieve inclusive practice and meet specific needs
+Both parent/carer and child's voice are included in such a request. - 4.9 Outside Agencies who help us achieve inclusive practice and meet specific needs